hindu-comm/mail_stream_advaita-l/2017/06/no_subject/334__H_S_Chandramouli.md

 >> Chaitanyam itself is termed shrotraM, manaH etc.
 >>
 >
-> ​
+>
-> ​True Chandramouliji, but
+> True Chandramouliji, but
-> ​we wouldn't like to say Chaitanya itself is termed Maya and avidyA.​
+> we wouldn't like to say Chaitanya itself is termed Maya and avidyA.
-> ​ That itself should settle not using the similar "तस्य तत्/ तस्याः सा"
+>  That itself should settle not using the similar "तस्य तत्/ तस्याः सा"
 > kind of phrases w.r.t.
 Maya/ avidyA.
 >
 > Kind rgds,